Categories: Tech & Society

 In the last 3 months, we spoke close to 2,000 young entrepreneurs, well-known successes, angels, VCs and policymakers to get everyone’s perspective on their startup ecosystem.

-Dave McClure was recently in India with his Geeks on Plane initiative.
+Dave McClure was recently in India with his Geeks on a Plane initiative.
 This is what he said about the scene in India:

 The benefits and opportunities for getting in early (but not *too* early) in India are tremendous.
 For only small amounts of capital and resources (say, $1-2m/year?) we can get started now in India, and potentially see impact and returns within just a few years.
 Particularly seeing the rise of mobile / smartphone business in india, and the Indian middle class growth opportunity over the next 3-5 years is amazing.